goggle/plugin.video.srfplaytv/README.md

  - [x] Various lists: Newest and most clicked shows by topic (e.g. News, Documentaries, etc.), trending shows, soon offline shows, shows by date.
  - [x] Choose between SD and HD quality.
  - [x] Subtitle support.
- - [ ] Livestreams that are exclusively broadcasted on SRF.ch (will be available in the 1.0.0 release).
+ - [x] Livestreams that are exclusively broadcasted on SRF.ch.

 ## Planned features
  - [ ] Twitter integration: For shows with a SRF hashtag (e.g. #srfarena) get the tweets which were emitted during the show on the screen.